-The undersigned hereby appoints Venerando J. Indelicato and Lloyd Frank, and each of them, proxies, with full power of substitution, to vote at the Annual Meeting of Stockholders of Metro-Tel Corp. to be held on, November, 1998 (including any adjournments or postponements thereof), according to the number of votes the undersigned might cast and with all powers the undersigned would possess if personally present, upon the matter specified below, as more fully described in the accompanying Notice of such meeting and Proxy Statement, receipt of which is hereby acknowledged, and with discretionary power upon such other business as may come before the meeting, hereby revoking any proxies heretofore given.
+The undersigned hereby appoints Venerando J. Indelicato and Lloyd Frank, and each of them, proxies, with full power of substitution, to vote at the Annual Meeting of Stockholders of Metro-Tel Corp. to be held on \\\\\\, November \\\\, 1998 (including any adjournments or postponements thereof), according to the number of votes the undersigned might cast and with all powers the undersigned would possess if personally present, upon the matter specified below, as more fully described in the accompanying Notice of such meeting and Proxy Statement, receipt of which is hereby acknowledged, and with discretionary power upon such other business as may come before the meeting, hereby revoking any proxies heretofore given.

+<\$> <C> <C> <C> 1) Approve and adopt the Merger Agreement For Against Abstain

-2) Amendment of Certificate of Incorporation to increase the number authorized shares of Common Stock For Against Abstair
+2) Amendment of Certificate of Incorporation to increase the number authorized shares of Common Stock For Against Abstain 3) Amendment of 1991 Stock Option Plan For Ag ainst Abstain 4) Election of Directors: For All For Withhold Except \( \subseteq TABLE > \) MICHAEL EPSTEIN, LLOYD FRANK, VENERANDO J. INDELICATO AND MICHAEL MICHAELS ON.

-3) Amendment of 1991 Stock Option Plan For Against Abstain $ \begin{tabular}{c c c c c c c c c c c c c c c c c c c $

-4) Election of Directors: For All

-For Withhold Except

-MICHAEL EDGEEDLILOVD ED ANIZ

-MICHAEL EPSTEIN, LLOYD FRANK, VENERANDO J. INDELICATO AND MICHAEL MICHAELSON.

 INSTRUCTION: To withhold authority to vote for any individual nominee, mark "For All Except" and write that nominee's name in the space provided below.
 Each properly executed proxy will be voted in accordance with the specifications made above.
 If no specifications are made, the shares represented by this proxy will be voted "FOR" all listed nominees.
 Please sign your name or names exactly as set forth hereon.
 When stock is in the name of more than one person, each such person should sign the proxy.
 When signing as attorney, executor, administrator, trustee or guardian, please indicate the capacity in which you are acting.
 Proxies executed by corporations should be signed by a duly authorized officer.
 Stockholders who desire to have stock voted at the meeting are requested to fill in, date, sign and return this proxy.
 No postage is required if returned in the enclosed envelope and mailed in the United States.
 Date Please be sure to sign and date this Proxy in the box below.
-Stockholder sign above Co-holder (if any) sign above ail in postage paid envelope provided.
+Stockholder sign above Co-holder (if any) sign above e Detach above card, sign, date and mail in postage paid envelope provided

+METRO-TEL CORP.